metal3-io/metal3-io.github.io/README.md

 [![Deploy via Jekyll on GitHub pages](https://github.com/metal3-io/metal3-io.github.io/actions/workflows/jekyll.yml/badge.svg?branch=source)](https://github.com/metal3-io/metal3-io.github.io/actions/workflows/jekyll.yml)

+lorem ipsum this shhould be detectted by yaspelller

 ## Contributing content

 We more than welcome contributions in the form of blog posts, pages and/or labs, reach out if you happen to have an idea or find an issue with our content!
 [Here's our guideline for content](GUIDELINES.md).